tieututinhoc/piracy/docs/tools.md

 ## eBook Readers

-- [Abacci eBooks](http://www.abacci.com/msreader/default.aspx) - All the books here are for Microsoft Reader.
 - [Amazon Kindle](http://www.amazon.com/Kindle-Amazons-Original-Wireless-generation/dp/B000FI73MA) - Learn about, shop, and discover titles for the Kindle here.
 - [Calibre](https://calibre-ebook.com/) - E-book library manager that can view, convert, and catalog e-books in most of the major e-book formats and provides a built-in Web server for remote clients.
   - [BicBucStriim](http://projekte.textmulch.de/bicbucstriim/) - Provides web-based access to your Calibre Library's e-book collection.